Kartaverse/Reactor-Docs/docs/com.KomkomDoorn.Krokodove.Showcase.md

 ## Description
 <h1>Krokodove Showcase</h1>

-<p>Krokodove Showcase includes 35 Fusion comp file examples.
+<p>Krokodove Showcase includes 35 Fusion comp file examples that use the KKD plugin.
 You can check out the results on the <a href="https://vimeo.com/channels/krokodove">Krokodove Vimeo Channel</a>.</p>

 <p>After this atom package is installed, the Krokodove Showcase content is found on disk at:<br>
 &quot;<a href="file://Reactor:/Deploy/Comps/Krokodove/">Reactor:/Deploy/Comps/Krokodove/</a>&quot;</p>